ovh/docs/pages/platform/ai/deploy_tuto_14_img_segmentation_app/guide.en-gb.md

 ### Upload the dataset and the model's weights in an Object Storage

 In order to use our trained model on the dataset images, we need to create two container objects, one for the model's weights, one for the BraTS2020 dataset.
+We can either:

-We can either upload the dataset as a `.zip` file (4GB), which will be unzipped by the app's python code, when the Streamlit application is started, or the whole dataset, but which is much heavier to upload (40GB), but will not require an unzip step.
+- upload the dataset as a `.zip` file (4GB) which will be unzipped by the app's python code when the Streamlit application is started.
+- upload the whole dataset.
+Though it is is much heavier to upload (40GB), it will not require an unzip step.

 In this tutorial, we will upload the `.zip` format.

 > [!warning]
 >
-> If your model's weights and/or your .zip are in a folder, be careful to add only the files, and not their folders.
+> If your model's weights and/or your .zip are in a folder, be careful to only add the files, not their folders.
 Otherwise, the path to these resources will no longer be directly attached to the root `/workspace`.
 The name of the folder must be specified before the name of the file, which means that you will need to adapt the application code, especially the places where the resource paths are mentioned (`variables.py` and `dataset_unzip()` function from `utils.py`).
 >

-You can upload your data to the cloud either by using the [OVHcloud Control Panel (UI)](https://www.ovh.com/manager/#/public-cloud/) or with the [OVHcloud AI CLI](https://docs.ovh.com/gb/en/publiccloud/ai/cli/install-client/).
+You can upload your data to the cloud either by using the [OVHcloud Control Panel (UI)](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) or with the [OVHcloud AI CLI](https://docs.ovh.com/gb/en/publiccloud/ai/cli/install-client/).

 #### Upload data via UI (Control Panel)

-If you do not feel comfortable with commands, this way will be more intuitive for you.
+If you do not feel comfortable with commands, this method will be more intuitive.

-First, go to the [OVHcloud Public Cloud section](https://www.ovh.com/manager/#/public-cloud/).
+First, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) and access the `Public Cloud`{.action} section.

-Then, select the Object Storage section (in the Storage category) and [create a new object container](https://docs.ovh.com/gb/en/storage/object-storage/pcs/create-container/) by clicking `Storage` > `Object Storage` > `Create an object container`.
+Then, select the `Object Storage`{.action} section (in the Storage category) and [create a new object container](https://docs.ovh.com/gb/en/storage/object-storage/pcs/create-container/) by clicking `Storage`{.action} > `Object Storage`{.action} > `Create an object container`{.action}.

 Here you can create the object container that will store the dataset and the model's weights.
 Several `types` and `regions` are available, choose the best parameters for you.

-We advise you to separate your data by creating a container dedicated to the model weights and one for the dataset.
+We advise you to separate your data by creating a container dedicated to the model weights and a second container for the dataset.

 We will name our object containers `BraTS2020_dataset_zip` and `BraTS2020_model_weights`.

 Once your object containers are created, you will see them in the Object Storage list.
-By clicking on them, you will be able to click the `Add Objects` button, which will allow you to upload your data to the cloud.
+By clicking on them, you will be able to click the `Add Objects`{.action} button, which will allow you to upload your data to the cloud.

 #### 1.2 - Upload data via CLI

 To follow this part, make sure you have installed the [ovhai CLI](https://cli.bhs.ai.cloud.ovh.net/) on your computer or on an instance.

 As in the Control Panel, you will have to specify the `region`, the `name of your container` and the `path` where your data will be located.
-The creation of an object container can be done by the following command:
+The creation of an object container can be done with the following command:

 ```console
 ovhai data upload <region> <container> <paths>